 It is important to create flow within your Pilates practice.
 Flow helps to create deeper connections and smoother transitions.
 Each exercise has a precise beginning and end and between each exercise is a carefully planned transition.
 Ideally, you could complete an entire Pilates workout without ever coming to a pause in movement.

-As an Authentic Pilates studio, Inertia6 uses these six principles to shape and focus each client’s Pilates session.
+As an Classical Pilates studio, Inertia6 uses these six principles to shape and focus each client’s Pilates session.
 This helps to create a healthy and well-rounded practice.
 These six principles have been taught for 100 years and they are proven to work.